 “He’s really an impressive player.
 I haven’t seen anybody any better than him on film,” said Patriots Head Coach Bill Belichick.
 “He does everything well.
 He plays the run well; he’s strong; he’s very explosive; he’s fast.
 He's as good as anybody we’ve faced all year.”

-The Patriots offense is averaging 30.5 points a game this season and the Broncos offense knows that they'll have to bring their A-game.
+The Patriots offense is averaging 30.5 points a game this season and the Broncos offense knows that they'll have to bring their A-game."We want to go down and score a touchdown or get a field goal and take pressure off our defense because they have been amazing," receiver Eric Decker said.
+"Field position is a big part of football."

 Nonetheless, the Broncos know New England's defense will show up.
 "We don't spend a lot of time in stats," Fox said.
 "You look at results, and they're 10-3 as a football team.
 They've done a great job with takeaways (plus-9 in giveaways-takeaways).
 They're a very formidable opponent."